Daily Archives: June 13, 2011

 More Testimony Why Twitter Is Worthless

-The Earthquake that killed Twitter?
-Initially I was a little concerned as most of the reports were from outside Christchurch, with few from the city itself, but this cleared up as networks, phones and power quickly came back to life. … Continue reading
+Initially I was a little concerned as most of the reports were from outside Christchurch, with few from the city itself, but this cleared up as networks, phones and power quickly came back to life.
+For about twenty minutes I, and the world, had a great source of news on the happenings, and a great sense of relief that, basically, everything was fine.

 Filed under Socialtech